Focus and Scope

 Please adhere to the most recent edition of the Publication Manual of the American Psychological Association (APA).
 English spelling follows the most recent edition of the Canadian Oxford Dictionary.

-- Please contact the Book Review Editor before submitting a review.
+- Please contact the Managing Editor before submitting a review.

 Submission Preparation Checklist